alexskid/NanoSploit/README.md

 # NanoSploit
+## Easy open source executor
-my boring open source executor what i created for a fun.
+my boring copy of JJSploit but opensource and updateable what i created for a fun.